 - Endovenous Laser Treatment (EVLT): This is a safe and minimally invasive procedure.
 Your vascular surgeon will first confirm all your weak veins, using a Duplex Ultrasound Scan.
 This will help him determine the right place to insert the catheter.
-Your surgeon will then clean and numb the area using a local anaesthetic.
+Your surgeon will then clean and numb the area using a local anesthetic.
 Once the area becomes numb, a small incision is made and a catheter and a guide-wire are inserted into your skin.
-A laser fiber is then passed through the catheter, until it extends approximately 1 to 2 centimeters from the end and is then secured into place.
+A laser fiber is then passed through the catheter until it extends approximately 1 to 2 centimeters from the end and is then secured into place.
 The laser energy seals the faulty vein and blood flow is redirected to the healthy veins.
 The entire process takes about an hour.

 - Sclerotherapy: This is a medical procedure that eliminates varicose veins by injecting a medication directly into the vein.
 This medication irritates the lining of the vein and causes it to collapse and become virtually unnoticeable.

 - Ultrasound-Guided Foam Sclerotherapy: During this procedure, your vascular surgeon will insert an ultrasound-guided needle into the vein being treated.
-Though this needle, a sclerosant is injected into the vein, which then seals shut and is reabsorbed.
+Through this needle, a sclerosant is injected into the vein, which then seals shut and is reabsorbed.

 - VenaSeal: This procedure uses a proprietary medical adhesive that closes off varicose veins.
-It has been proven to be safe and effective and it does not require the use of anaesthesia, heat, or sclerosants.
+It has been proven to be safe and effective and it does not require the use of anesthesia, heat, or sclerosants.

 - ClariVein: This is a minimally invasive treatment option that can be administered quickly and relatively painlessly.
 The sensation caused due to this procedure can be compared to a series of pinching along the length of the vein.
 This procedure requires less than 30 minutes and uses only one entry point into the vein.